Weekly rides begin in late April and end in late September. Rides are about two hours long with five to 10 riders per level.

-Wednesday: Mountain bike rides.
-Levels 3 through 6.
+Wednesday: Levels 3 through 6 - unless otherwise noted on the calendar.
 Departs 6:30 pm.

 Inglewood : Meet at Inglewood Community Centre on McLaughlin Road north of Olde Base Line.
 Map

 Albion Hills Conservation Area : On Hwy 50 eight km north of Bolton.
-Pay admission or get a yearly pass from the club.
+Pay admission or get a yearly pass from the Caledon Hills Cycling (discounted for club members).
 Meet in the Elmview parking lot.
 Map

 Palgrave : Just north of Albion Hills.
 Meet off Duffy's Lane north of Patterson Side Road.
 Map